-value (VAL, FLD or R-REF) The value to use.
+value (VAL or FLD) The value to use.

 The dest field's value is updated by adding the value parameter.
-The value parameter may be from a table parameter, an immediate a value, a field reference or a register reference; see modify\field above.
+The value parameter may be from a table parameter, an immediate value or a field reference; see modify\field above.
 If value is a field reference and its parent header is not valid, then no change is made to dest.
 A description of the logical behavior follows in the Section 9.1.1 below.
 If value is an immediate value, it may be negative.